yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 So how to replace them?
 There are different ways:

-- If you need to patch a package, just fork it or reference it through `file:` or `portal:` (it's perfectly fine even for transitive dependencies to use those protocols).
+- If you need to patch a package, just fork it or reference it through `file:` (it's perfectly fine even for transitive dependencies to use this protocols).
+The `portal:` and `patch:` protocol are also options, although they'll only work for Yarn consumers.

-- If you need to ship a package to your customers as a standalone package, bundle it yourself using Webpack, Rollup, or similar tools.
+- If you need to ship a package to your customers as a standalone (no dependencies), bundle it yourself using Webpack, Rollup, or similar tools.

 ### If required: enable the `node-modules` plugin